 The Corporation's Employee Stock Purchase Plan is not a primary element of Corby's compensation program; however, it enables the NEOs, as well as other employees of the Corporation, to acquire Voting Class A Common Shares by contributing 2% to 10% of their salary through payroll deductions and in so doing, further aligns the interests of executives and shareholders.
 The Corporation contributes 50% of the amount contributed by the employee.
-During fiscal year 2014, Messrs.
-O'Driscoll, Leburn, Holub, Valencia and Côté participated in the Employee Stock Purchase Plan.
+During fiscal year 2015, Messrs.
+O'Driscoll, Leburn, Holub, and Valencia participated in the Employee Stock Purchase Plan.
+Mr. Kouchnir is not eligible to participate in the Employee Stock Purchase Plan.